Proactive-reactive detection and mitigation of intermittent faults in robot swarms: Validation

-The adaptability of the ABMC protocol to network changes due to random, permanent robot failures is shown in Fig.~\ref{fig:ABMC4}.
-Following the random removal of 9 out of 20 robots (45\% of the swarm) in a representative example trial, the primary network reconfigures using HHC-reconstruction (see Appendix~\ref{APP:Reconfig} for reconfiguration details of the HHC implementation).
+The adaptability of the ABMC protocol to network changes is shown in Fig.~\ref{fig:ABMC4}.
+Following the random removal of 9 out of 20 robots in a representative example trial, the primary network reconfigures using HHC-reconstruction (see Appendix~\ref{APP:Reconfig} for reconfiguration details of the HHC implementation).
 The new primary network is shown in Fig.~\ref{fig:ABMC4}(a).
 Then, to construct new backup paths following the reconfiguration, each robot re-executes the ABMC protocol to update its backup edges.
 In Fig.~\ref{fig:ABMC4}(b), the simulation results for the new HHC-reconfigured graph are presented, comparing the minimum-cost and alternative backup paths for node 11 to its path in the primary network.
 In this case, the primary path had a hop count of 2, while both the minimum-cost and alternative backup paths had a hop count of 3.
-In Fig.~\ref{fig:ABMC4}(c), we plot the utilized backup-path hop counts according to their respective primary‐path hop counts, grouped by failure rate (5--9 robots, or 25--45\% of the swarm, are randomly removed in each trial).
-For primary paths of 2 hops, the mean backup-path hop count increases only slightly from $\approx2.1$ hops at 5 failures to $\approx2.2$ hops at 9 failures, with $\sigma$ only increasing from $\approx0.2$ to $\approx0.35$.
-The failure rate has a moderately increasing effect on primary paths of 3 and 4 hops, with an occasional 1 or 2 hop increase occurring for 3-hop primary paths and an occasional 2 or 3 hop increase for 4-hop primary paths.
-For primary paths of 5 hops, the failure rate has a much more marked effect on the backup-path hop count, but the relatively small number of samples at this length might contribute to the spread.
+In Fig.~\ref{fig:ABMC4}(c), we plot the utilized backup-path hop counts according to their respective primary‐path hop counts, grouped by removal rate (5--9 robots, or 25--45\% of the swarm, are randomly removed in each trial).
+For primary paths of 2 hops, the mean backup-path hop count increases only slightly from $\approx2.1$ hops at 5 removals to $\approx2.2$ hops at 9 removals, with $\sigma$ only increasing from $\approx0.2$ to $\approx0.35$.
+The removal rate has a moderately increasing effect on primary paths of 3 and 4 hops, with an occasional 1 or 2 hop increase occurring for 3-hop primary paths and an occasional 2 or 3 hop increase for 4-hop primary paths.
+For primary paths of 5 hops, the removal rate has a much more marked effect on the backup-path hop count, but the relatively small number of samples at this length might contribute to the spread.
 Overall, even with up to 45\% of robots removed, the ABMC protocol always finds a backup path, and the backup paths are usually within 1--2 hops of the primary path (increases of 3 hops occur only occasionally).
-Mean hop counts increase only modestly with the failure rate, until reaching primary paths of 5 hops (for which there are few samples).
+Mean hop counts increase only modestly with the removal rate, until reaching primary paths of 5 hops (for which there are few samples).